 What You Need to Know about Plantar Fasciitis

 If you’ve ever experienced heel pain, there is a good chance that you already have experience of Plantar Fasciitis, you may even know all about it, or you could just be hobbling your way through the day hoping that ‘it just goes away’.
-While you should always speak to a trained physician about medical matters, a little knowledge can help understand more about the condition.
+While you should always speak to a trained Podiatrist about medical matters, a little knowledge can help understand more about the condition.

 Although plantar fasciitis has been linked to individuals with a high body mass index figure, it is generally more commonly found in runners or people who are on their feet for extended periods.
 A general rule of thumb to help diagnose this condition is to stand on tip-toe; a heel spur or stress fracture should feel better, while a plantar fasciitis sufferer should feel more discomfort.